joakim/kay/README.md

 - **Method** cells have closure and can return values
 - **Block** cells do not have closure and always return themselves

-All cell types are first-class reference types passed by value.
+All cell types are first-class reference types passed by value, with their own literals.

 <br/>